 XenServer vs ESXi - Citrix and Microsoft Hypervisor Comparison.
 XenDesktop - Compare.
 Installing and Configuring Citrix XenApp/XenDesktop 7.6 (Part 1) If you would like to read the other parts in this article series please go to : Introduction With the first release within the 7th version, Citrix announced that the XenApp product was at end of life and the functionality was integrated into XenDesktop 7.0.
 Unfortunate for Citrix the customers did not understand this message and there was lots of confusion around this.

 Citrix responded by re-introducing XenApp again in version 7.5.
 Actually it was bringing back the original product name and will be based on the new FMA architecture.
 There are only two different license models available; one for XenApp and one for XenDesktop.
 To explain what XenApp and XenDesktop are becames a bit more complicated, especially because, from a technical standpoint, it’s the same product.
 Installation of Delivery Controller The installation starts with a screen where you need to choose whether you would like to install XenApp or XenDesktop.
 Figure 1: Choose between XenApp or XenDesktop Delivery Controller.
 Installing and Configuring Citrix XenApp/XenDesktop 7.6 (Part 2)

 Figure 2: Site Setup Introduction: empty site or a fully configured site.
 Installing and Configuring Citrix XenApp/XenDesktop 7.6 (Part 3) If you would like to read the other parts in this article series please go to: Introduction In this first part of the article series we installed the Desktop Delivery Controller role, while in the second part we executed the initial setup of the first and following Desktop Delivery Controllers and the Citrix StoreFront basic configuration.
 In this third part we will continue with the installation of the VDA agent, followed by the creation of a basic XenDesktop environment.
 Installation of the Virtual Desktop Agent There are two VDA installations available: One installer for Windows Server OS and one installer for Windows Desktop OS.
 Figure 1: XenDesktop Installation Wizard start-up screen The first question in the installation wizard is about the way the VDA will be provisioned.
 Figure 2: Create a Master Image or Connect Directly to a server machine In the Desktop OS installation wizard one additional step is shown; do you want to use VDA for HDX 3D Pro.
-Do it later Do it manually Summary.
-Installing and Configuring Citrix XenApp/XenDesktop 7.6 (Part 4) F you would like to be notified when Wilco van Bragt releases the next part in this article series please sign up to our VirtualizationAdmin.com Real-Time Article Update newsletter.

 The machines running this VDA component are the actual machines the user will execute their (daily) tasks on.
 After the VDA installation part, we started with the basic configuration of a XenDesktop site by configuring a Machine Catalog.
 Creating a Delivery Group When a Machine Group is available it is possible to create a Delivery Group.
 Figure 1: Create a Delivery Group The wizard also starts with an explanation of the Delivery Group option, you can check the option 'Don’t show this again' so that his information is not shown next time.
 Figure 2: Getting started with Delivery Groups Figure 4: Delivery Group Delivery Type Figure 20 Summary.
 Installing and Configuring Citrix XenApp/XenDesktop 7.6 (Part 5) If you would like to read the other parts in this article series please go to: Introduction In part four we configured a Delivery Group and discussed the setting which can be configured.
 With the creation of the Delivery Group, the XenDesktop infrastructure can be used by the end-user to start a Desktop or Applications.

 Deploying Citrix XenApp & XenDesktop 7.6 | Top 8 Best Practices.
 XenApp and XenDesktop 7.6 – New Features and Best Practices.
 Citrix xenapp and xendesktop 76 implementation guide for healthcare.
 Citrix Virtual Desktop Handbook (7x) Xendesktop deployment blueprint.
 Citrix XenDesktop Virtualization – Virtual Desktop Storage.
 The complex, variable workloads of desktop virtualization make it challenging to achieve the performance you need at a reasonable cost.
 Our solution blends Citrix® and NetApp® technologies—from hybrid solutions to all-flash FAS configurations—to optimize performance across all phases of the workload and for all data types.

 With NetApp storage for Citrix XenDesktop® virtualization, you can: Deploy, manage, and optimize virtual desktops, applications, and user data from a central console.Use clustered Data ONTAP® nondisruptive operation to provide end users with continuous data access, even during upgrades or while adding capacity.Reduce virtual desktop storage costs by 50%—guaranteed—with NetApp storage efficiency technologies, including deduplication, compression, and fast, space-optimized cloning.Back up and secure end-user data in an instant.
 Find out more about our storage solution for Citrix XenDesktop (PDF) and our solution for FlexPod® Datacenter with XenDesktop (PDF).
 Citrix XenDesktop.
 Xendesktop datasheet.
 Application and Desktop Virtualization.
 XenDesktop.
 XenDesktop - Virtual Desktop Delivery.